-According to Chinese mythology, the dragon and phoenix are a powerful symbol when paired together.
+According to Chinese mythology, the dragon and phoenix are powerful symbols when paired together.
 The phoenix is considered the female entity that is usually paired with the dragon that’s generally assumed to be a masculine entity.
-They are both important figures in the Chinese culture and a part of the four celestial animals aside from the tiger and turtle.
+They are both important figures in Chinese culture and a part of the four celestial animals aside from the tiger and turtle.
 They symbolize good fortune and success.
-Based on Feng sui, as partners they are considered the greatest symbol of love.
+Based on Feng shui, as partners they are considered the greatest symbol of love.

 The two creatures together represent the true manifestation of the Yin and Yang energies.
-The dragon represents the true masculine energy that is the yang, while the phoenix is considered the true manifestation of the feminine energy that is the yin.
+The dragon represents the true masculine energy which is the yang, while the phoenix is considered the true manifestation of the feminine energy which is the yin.
 In marriage, the two are seen as a symbol of a harmonious and happy marriage due to their perfect balance.
-In life they symbolize success and good fortune.
+In life, they symbolize success and good fortune.

 What Is Dragon and Phoenix Chinese Food.

-Aside from being incorporated in the Chinese culture the symbolic meaning of the dragon and phoenix has also been incorporated into the Chinese cuisine.
-If you go to a Chinese restaurant, you may see a symbol of a dragon or phoenix next to a dish or maybe the dish maybe named after them.
+Aside from being incorporated into Chinese culture the symbolic meaning of the dragon and phoenix has also been incorporated into Chinese cuisine.
+If you go to a Chinese restaurant, you may see a symbol of a dragon or phoenix next to a dish, or maybe the dish may be named after them.

 When the two foods are brought together, they symbolize peace and harmony.
-This is because the fish like shrimp is found in the sea while the birds are creatures of the sky.
-Therefore, putting both in one plate depicts balance and harmony.
+This is because fish like shrimp is found in the sea while birds are creatures of the sky.
+Therefore, putting both on one plate depicts balance and harmony.
 The two dishes together also symbolize bliss, since the phoenix and dragon are seen as the ultimate symbol of love.
-It is believed that whoever eats dragon and phoenix dish, will experience luck, true love and prosperity.
+It is believed that whoever eats the dragon and phoenix dish, will experience luck, true love, and prosperity.